9-5/moat/README.md

 # Moat - Build a moat around your self-hosted apps.

-Moat is a lightweight, FastAPI-based security gateway that provides authentication and reverse proxying capabilities for your web services.
+Moat is a lightweight, FastAPI-based security/SSO gateway that provides authentication and reverse proxying capabilities for your web services.
 It can manage service discovery through Docker labels or static configuration.

 ## Table of Contents